How do you measure a diamond?

 Why measure a diamond?

-There are various reasons why we would want to find out a diamond’s measurements.
-The most obvious is to match the diamond to the most appropriate ring setting.
-When we supply a finished ring mount for clients having an existing diamond, we need the full measurements to make up the suitable setting size.
-For example, a diamond weighing 0.50cts would typically measure 5mm in diameter.
-This is the most important measurement for a round brilliant cut diamond.
-Most ring designs come in a range of setting sizes to accommodate different sizes of a diamond.
-We would give a 5mm setting, suitable for this particular stone.
+We supply finished ring mounts for clients with existing diamonds.
+Therefore, we need the full measurements of the diamond to make the setting.
+For example, a diamond weighing 0.50cts.
+We would expect this diamond to measure 5mm in diameter.
+Interestingly, diameter is the most important measurement for a round brilliant cut diamond.
+Most ring designs come in a range of setting sizes.
+Each size holds a different diamond size.
+In this instance, we would create a 5mm setting for the diamond.

 Round Brilliant Cut Diamonds – Diameter – Diameter (this is the subtle difference from smallest to largest reading) x depth from table to culet.